aditya-1310/flam-edge-detection/README.md

 ## flam-assigment — Edge Detection (Android + Web)

-This project implements edge detection on Android (React Native + JNI + OpenCV) and a lightweight Web demo (OpenCV.js).
+This project implements edge detection on Android (React Native + JNI + OpenCV) and a Web demo (Next.js + simple server-side processing).
 It includes native bridging, a minimal C++ pipeline, and a browser-based example.

 ### Features
 - Android: pick an image, process with OpenCV (Canny) via JNI, output `_processed.jpg`; defensive native library loading; optional New Architecture toggled in `android/gradle.properties`.
-- Web: single-file OpenCV.js demo to upload an image and view edges.
+- Web: Next.js app with upload UI and server-side processing endpoint.
+For submission, it uses a safe Sobel fallback (JS) and is wired so the same endpoint can invoke the C++ pipeline binary.

 ### Screenshots / GIFs
 Place images under `docs/screenshots/` and reference them here: